devwatch-github

 GitHub gives authenticated users 5,000 API requests per hour.
 Each repo check uses 1-3 requests, so even checking 50 repos every 15 minutes keeps you well under the limit.

 The extension defaults to checking every 15 minutes.
 You can change this to 5, 30, or 60 minutes in settings.
-The 50-repo limit is just to keep things reasonable - you won’t hit GitHub’s rate limits even at that level.
+The default 50-repo limit is there to keep rate usage predictable, but Advanced settings also let you enable unlimited repositories if you want to trade more flexibility for more rate-limit risk.

 Development